Good Friday is the first of three Super League Big City Derby games between Hull FC and Hull KR for the 2018 season.

 On the wing, the pantomime bed-hopping villain Justin Carney takes the role formerly held by Ben Cokayane.
 As pointed out last time by the wits of Mr French, Carney earned the nicknames “Thing On The Wing” and “Tank on the Flank” while at Salford and Castleford, but we much prefer the name “Lowlife Who Shags Your Wife”.

 Shaun Lunt is also back after running his leg through a glass door.
 We don’t know why, but we instantly thought of the Happy Gilmore scene where Happy throws his grandmas repo man through a couple of French doors.
 “He hates me”.
-One of the best movies EVER.
+One of the best movies ever that one.

 Of course Rovers’ turnstile defence and ability to blow 20-0 leads paved the way for three Hull victories in 2016, with the Derby now back after the formers spell in the “Not quite good enough” league.